Violet storms to National Schools' title

 WORLD junior rowing medal star Violet Holbrow-Brooksbank stormed to another major title as her Wycliffe girls' quadruple scull took the Championship title at the National Schools' Regatta on the London Olympic lake.

-Having already won the Schools' Head on the Thames and the Junior Sculling Head at Dorney in March, the former Monmouth Comprehensive School pupil's crew proved unstoppable again, racing home nearly 4L clear of nearest rivals Marlow in their six-boat 2,000m final.
+Having already won the Schools' Head on the Thames and the Junior Sculling Head at Dorney in March, the Ross Rowing Club graduate’s crew proved unstoppable again, racing home nearly 4L clear of nearest rivals Marlow in their six-boat 2,000m final.

 Henley Women's Regatta – where 18-year-old Violet won with Wycliffe last year – is up next, followed by Henley Royal at the start of July, where they reached the final in 2023.